lazlop/simbuild-semantic-25/minimal-brick-example/README.md

 # Minimal Brick Example

-These files are a minimal example of a 231 controller on a brick ontology building with 223 function blocks based on the examples for the simbuild 25 paper.
+These files are a minimal example of a 231 controller on a brick ontology building with 223 function blocks, based on the simbuild 25 paper example.
 There are more files here than need to exist for a minimal example, since it is coming from our demo of setting up the controls in the Normal platform.

 1. building.ttl: This is a brick model for a single zone of a VAV system from the BOPTest simple office air building.
 It is trimmed down from the 5 zone model, and some external references were removed for both BOPtest and the normal platform.
 We may want to add new external references for BACnet for this example.